PCigales/DLNAPlayOn/README.md

 # PlayOn
 A script in Python 3 to play, and control through a web interface, local and remote contents to a DLNA/UPnP renderer

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.

 PlayOn is an application written in Python 3 designed to play media contents on a DLNA/UPnP renderer from a computer running under Windows, and to allow control through a web interface from any device connected to the network.
-The script does not need any other package, but to enable all the features, ffmpeg and youtube-dl must be installed.
+The script does not need any other package, but to enable all the features, ffmpeg and youtube-dl (or youtube-dlp) must be installed.
-The application has been tested on a Samsung UE40F8000 TV, but should work on any DLNA compliant renderer, except for some manufacturer/model dependent protocols, such as subtitle instructions.
+The application has been tested on a Samsung UE40F8000 TV, and with Windows Media Player, DLNAmpcRenderer, DLNAmpvRenderer, but should work on any DLNA compliant renderer, except for some manufacturer/model dependent protocols, such as subtitle instructions.

 The usable media sources are:
 - local files (on the computer where the application is running)